piotrboron/mythoria/README.md

 # MythoriaMMORPG

-Mythoria is an MMORPG based on solid foundations like Tibia, theforgottenserver and OTClientv8, combining much-loved classic concepts into a modern setting and solutions.
+Mythoria is an MMORPG based on solid foundations like Tibia, theforgottenserver, OTClientv8 and ModernOt repo, combining much-loved classic concepts into a modern setting and solutions.
 For me personally, it is also a kind of childhood dream come true.

 ## 🚀 Game description